 There are three park and ride schemes operating in Leicester.
 Visit Leicestershire County Council's website for information on the city’s park and ride services.
 Access to the university and public car parks near the campus can be found here.
 Please allow at least 20 minutes to walk from the car park to the campus

-Permits for blue badge holders will be issued prior to the ceremony and can be requested via emailing firstname.lastname@example.org. at least two weeks before your ceremony.
+Permits for blue badge holders will be issued prior to the ceremony and can be requested via emailing email@example.com. at least two weeks before your ceremony.
 Please state date and time of your ceremony and name of student graduating.
-Please note: These places are limited and cannot be guaranteed and will be located on Bede Island car park LE2 7ED
+Please note: These places are limited and cannot be guaranteed and will be located on Gateway House car park LE2 7DP.
+It is a good 15 minute walk from this car park to the Venue and there will be a wheel chair accessible mini bus to transport guests and graduates that have mobility issues only.
+The mini bus will be located on Gateway Street in the front of DMU security office

 Where can I stay?